 Implemented 4 projects focused on HVAC globally.
 Average payback period and lifetime were used to calculate the ranges in these columns.
+These projects impact Scope 1 as well as location-based and market-based Scope 2 emissions.

-Activity type Energy efficiency: Processes
+Energy efficiency: Building services